doodspav/atomics/README.md

 following two points:
 - new operations must first be implemented in `patomic` before this library can be updated
-- new architectures must be supported in `patomic` (no change required in this library)
+- new architectures and widths must be supported in `patomic` (no change required in this library)